Ellpeck/TinyLifeWeb/docs/articles/mod_basics.md

 ## Creating Mods
 Tiny Life mods are created using the .NET platform and the C# programming language, which means you need to have the [.NET SDK](https://dotnet.microsoft.com/en-us/download) installed.
 You can find the required version in the [dependency version history](#dependency-version-history) below.

 To create a mod, all you have to do is create a repository [from this template](https://github.com/Ellpeck/TinyLifeExampleMod) by pressing the green "Use this template" button.
 Then, you can open the project contained in it using Visual Studio, Rider or any other kind of C# IDE.
 The code that is already there contains some examples.
 Once you're done checking them out, you can just delete them and start fresh.
+Remember to also change the names of the `csproj` file, the main class and the content folder from `ExampleMod` to your desired name.

 To run and publish your mods, you can use the included [Cake](https://cakebuild.net/) script, which includes tasks to build, run and publish your mod.
 To install the required dependencies, you have to run `dotnet tool restore` in the folder that your mod's project file is in.
 Then, you can run `dotnet cake --target Run` to build your mod, copy it to Tiny Life's mods folder, and run the game, all in one simple command.